Monsieur Vénus

 Monsieur Vénus (/fr/) is a novel written by the French Symbolist and Decadent writer Rachilde (née Marguerite Eymery).
 Initially published in 1884, it was her second novel and is considered her breakthrough work.
-Because of its highly erotic content, it was the subject of legal controversy and general scandal, bringing Rachilde into the public eye.
+Because of its highly erotic content, it was the subject of legal controversy and general scandal, bringing a then 20 year-old Rachilde into the public eye.

-The novel tells the story of French noblewoman Raoule de Vénérande and her pursuit of sexual pleasure while creating a new and more satisfying identity for herself.
+The novel tells the story of 25 year-old French noblewoman Raoule de Vénérande and her pursuit of sexual pleasure while creating a new and more satisfying identity for herself.
 In order to escape the ennui and malaise of her tradition-bound upper-class existence, she must subvert and transcend social class, gender roles, and sexual morality.